rdegges/rdegges-blog/articles/2014/for-loops-in-node.md

+---
-Title: For Loops in Node
+title: "For Loops in Node"
-Date: 2014-09-23
-Tags: programming
+date: "2014-09-23"
+tags: ["programming"]
+slug: "for-loops-in-node"
-Summary: A story in which I discover that writing simple for loops in Node.js isn't always so simple.
+description: "A story in which I discover that writing simple for loops in Node.js isn't always so simple."
+---

 ![Plague Sketch][]